sajagana/WIKI_page_test_repo/CCNA Exam Qus-Final.md

 * VLAN tagging
 --------
-When using Hot Standby Router Protocol (HSRP) for gateway redundancy, which address is used for the gateway on hosts?
+When using **Hot Standby Router Protocol (HSRP) for gateway redundancy**, which address is used for the gateway on hosts?

 * active